This article was last updated by on

 • Change the location: Move the Dieffenbachia pots from the reach of cats, and keep your cat from roaming outside.
 Best to keep the plant inside a greenhouse, glass vivarium, or closed room.

-• Use cat repellents: Cat does not like the odor of plants like lavender, citrus, and rosemary and of oils like neem oil and peppermint oil, which will also act as a pest repellent.
+• Use cat repellents: Cat does not like the odor of plants like lavender, citrus, and rosemary and of oils like neem and peppermint, which will also act as a pest repellent.

 • Place sticky tapes: Cats do not like stickiness around their feet.
 So having the sticky part upside down helps to scare off the cat.